e3o8o/triggerr/docs/02_architecture/05_ESCROW_ARCHITECTURE_STRATEGY.md

 ## 1. **Executive Summary & Core Philosophy**

 This document outlines the architectural strategy for all escrow-based operations on the Triggerr platform.
-After a thorough analysis of on-chain versus off-chain logic, we have adopted a **hybrid approach** as our core architectural principle.
+We have adopted a **dual-chain hybrid approach** as our core architectural principle, featuring owned smart contracts deployed on both Ethereum and Base with complete user abstraction.

-**Our Philosophy**: Use the blockchain for what it excels at—**secure, transparent, and automated settlement**—while keeping complex, dynamic business logic on our **flexible and scalable application layer**.
+**Our Philosophy**: Use dual-chain blockchain infrastructure for what it excels at—**secure, transparent, and automated settlement**—while keeping complex, dynamic business logic on our **flexible and scalable application layer**.
+Users interact seamlessly without needing to understand or choose blockchains.

-The on-chain component (whether it's a PayGo primitive or our own smart contract) acts as a simple, trusted vault.
-Our backend application acts as the "brain," orchestrating how and when that vault is used.
-This model provides the optimal balance of trust, security, cost-efficiency, and development speed, enabling us to support a vast range of complex financial products while leveraging Nevada's blockchain-friendly regulatory environment.
+Our owned smart contracts (TriggerrEscrowFactory, PolicyRegistry, PolicyFund) deployed on both Ethereum and Base act as secure, trusted vaults with identical functionality.
+Our backend application acts as the "brain," orchestrating escrow operations across both chains based on cost optimization, network conditions, and user preferences.
+This model provides optimal balance of trust, security, cost-efficiency, and development speed, enabling us to support a vast range of complex financial products while leveraging Nevada's blockchain-friendly regulatory environment.

 ### **Regulatory Advantages of Hybrid Approach**
 *   **Entity Separation**: Escrow operations isolated within appropriate corporate entities (Parametrigger Inc. for platform, Triggerr Direct LLC for insurance risk)